Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

 \subsection{Recovery}

-The recovery process begins with an initialized distribution.
-Masking introduces diversity into the initialized samples, which are then recovered and optimized to generate a source-like distribution with source temporal dependencies.
-For more effective temporal recovery, the optimization is further refined as segment-based regularization. \paragraph{Initialization} A critical step in generating an effective source-like distribution is proper initialization, for which we identify two key requirements:
+The recovery process begins with an initialized distribution, where masking is applied to introduce diversity into the initialized samples.
+These masked samples are then completed by a recovery model and optimized through the local context-aware regularization, yielding a source-like distribution with recovered source temporal dependencies. \paragraph{Initialization}

+A critical step in generating an effective source-like distribution is proper initialization, for which we identify two key requirements:

-1. The initialized distribution should be close to the source distribution; otherwise, obtaining an optimal source-like distribution is difficult.
+1. The initialized distribution should be close to the source distribution; otherwise, obtaining an effective source-like distribution is difficult.

 2. The time points of the initialized samples must be continuous, as random time points would hinder the recovery of source temporal dependencies.